dakhamohammed/alx-system_engineering-devops/0x02-shell_redirections/README.md

     - Shell script that displays all users and their home directories, sorted by users.
       - Based on the the /etc/passwd file

+24. 100-empty_casks
+    - Shell script that finds all empty files and directories in the current directory and all sub-directories.